instant-technologies/chimesamples/BotBeforeChime/CustomerBot/README.md

+# CustomerBot

+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows the minimum code required to build a bot.

 ## Summary

 If you are developing a Microsoft botframework bot, and you would like to proxy a conversation over to chime if the bot cannot solve the end user request, this is an example of how you can connect the bot to chime via the DirectLine api.